rahullengare/student-registration-aws-s3-lambda-api-dynamodb/README.md

 Your **Serverless Student Registration Portal** is now live using AWS serverless services.

-### Click here To check this Project ->> http://student-registeration-form-aws-s3-lambda.s3-website-us-east-1.amazonaws.com
+Click Here To Run this Project 👉http://student-registeration-form-aws-s3-lambda.s3-website-us-east-1.amazonaws.com 👈
 ---